Should You Invest in Coterra Energy Inc (CTRA) Now? - News Heater

 CTRA) stock’s latest price update

-The stock price of Coterra Energy Inc (NYSE: CTRA) has plunged by -0.26 when compared to previous closing price of 26.75, but the company has seen a -1.15% decline in its stock price over the last five trading sessions.
+Coterra Energy Inc (NYSE: CTRA)’s stock price has plunge by 0.64relation to previous closing price of 26.67.
+Nevertheless, the company has seen a 1.94% surge in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-11-20 that Because of uncertainty around demand and supply in the natural gas market, we advise focusing on fundamentally sound companies like RRC, CTRA and LNG.

 CTRA’s Market Performance

-CTRA’s stock has fallen by -1.15% in the past week, with a monthly drop of -7.78% and a quarterly drop of -4.37%.
-The volatility ratio for the week is 2.12% while the volatility levels for the last 30 days are 2.17% for Coterra Energy Inc The simple moving average for the past 20 days is -2.82% for CTRA’s stock, with a 2.71% simple moving average for the past 200 days.
+Coterra Energy Inc (CTRA) has seen a 1.94% rise in stock performance for the week, with a -4.92% decline in the past month and a -3.24% plunge in the past quarter.
+The volatility ratio for the week is 2.03%, and the volatility levels for the past 30 days are at 2.26% for CTRA.
+The simple moving average for the past 20 days is -1.32% for CTRA’s stock, with a 3.16% simple moving average for the past 200 days.

 Analysts’ Opinion of CTRA